SinaLab/ImageEvalSharedTask2025/README.md

 - A zero-shot baseline for generating captions using Qwen2.5-VL 7B without fine-tuning.
 - A fine-tuned baseline using Qwen2.5-VL 7B trained on the provided Arabic-captioned training set.
-- An evaluation script to compare predictions with ground truth using the official metrics (BLEU, ROUGE, Cosine Similarity,and LLM as a Judge).
+- An evaluation script to compare predictions with ground truth using the official metrics (BLEU, ROUGE, Cosine Similarity, and LLM as a Judge).

 ## 📊 Dataset

-The dataset comprises approximately 3471 images with Arabic captions.
+The dataset comprises 3471 images with Arabic captions.
 It is divided into:

-- **Training Set**: about 2718 images (for fine-tuning)
+- **Training Set**: 2718 images (for fine-tuning)
-- **Test Set**: about 753 images (for evaluation)
+- **Test Set**: 753 images (for evaluation)

 To participate in the shared task and get a training dataset, please register in [the official registration form](https://docs.google.com/forms/d/e/1FAIpQLSfBqpu8badMfm_IgsLqVGAfmWiXHS_56ntPsWMN77nbB1ENw/viewform).
 The test dataset will be shared only during the test phase in the shared task ([see the deadlines](https://sina.birzeit.edu/image_eval2025/index.html))